basarat/cab/CONTRIBUTING.md

 ```

 ## If messing with webpack config
-* Delete `bundle.js`.
-Run app and see it works
+* Visit `/dev` to enable dev workflow and then test app
-* Now run `npm run prepublish`.
-Run app and see it works
+* Visit `/prod` to enable min js workflow and then test app